saikiran-48/saikiran-48/README.md

 Frontend Engineer
 -----------------

-I'm a tech enthusiast who always love to create and learn new things eager to prove my value and talent.
+I'm a tech enthusiast who always love to create and learn new things also eager to prove my value and talent.

 * 🌍  I'm based in Hyderabad
 * ✉️  You can contact me at [kirannetha97@gmail.com](mailto:kirannetha97@gmail.com)